libktx/ktx/.github/CONTRIBUTING.md

 ## Issues

-- Before submitting a bug-related issue, make sure that its source is not the LibGDX itself.
+- Before submitting a bug, make sure that its source is not the libGDX framework itself.
-- Feel free to create issues with feature requests and questions about the libraries.
-Issues are among the fastest way to contact the developers.
+- Feel free to create issues or start discussions with feature requests and questions about the libraries.
+Issues and discussions are among the fastest way to contact the developers.

 ## Pull requests